 ISO 4217 currency code standard is used for fiat money identifications.
 Cryptocurrency assets are identified using codes used by the general public or adopted by the majority of exchanges.

-Numbers in our platform can have maximum 19 digits overall, but no more than 9 decimal places.
-In cases when number representing aggregate value then we allowing 38 digits overall, but still no more than 9 decimal places.
+Numbers in our platform can have a maximum of 19 digits overall, but no more than 9 decimal places.
+In cases when the number represents aggregate value then we allow 38 digits overall, but still no more than 9 decimal places.

 For all input and output time values ISO 8601 standard is used.